xPOGx/DayTask/README.md

 ## Contributing

 DayTask app is a free and open source project developed by [xPOGx](https://github.com/xPOGx).
-Any

 ## License